FRDiscordia/constitution/README.md

 This Constitution, and the Laws of the Federal Republic of Discordia which shall be made in Pursuance thereof; and all Treaties made, or which shall be made, under the Authority of the FRD, shall be the supreme Law of the Land; and the Judges in every State shall be bound thereby, any Thing in the Constitution or Laws of any State to the Contrary notwithstanding.

 The Senators and Representatives before mentioned, and the Members of the several State Legislatures, and all executive and judicial Officers, both of the Federal Republic of Discordia and of the several States, shall be bound by Oath or Affirmation, to support this Constitution; but no religious Test shall ever be required as a Qualification to any Office or public Trust under the FRD.

+## Article VII.

+This Constitution will come into effect once three fourths of the original states ratify this constitution.
+Immediately following this, elections will be held for the offices of Representative and Senator.
+After 2 days, the election for President of the FRD will be held.